-• There was a lack of policy for tracking expenditures to ensure that appropriate funds were utilized.
-During the fiscal year, the Society purchased alcohol, paid money to memorials, and awarded scholarships.
-Such disbursements are not allowable uses of public funds, including local property taxes and State and Federal monies.
-The disbursements came from a bank account that contained public funds.
-Because the Society lacked procedures for tracking expenditures, the APA was unable to determine whether these purchases were made with public monies.
+There was a lack of policy for tracking expenditures to ensure that appropriate funds were utilized.
+During the fiscal year, the Society purchased alcohol, paid money for donations, awarded scholarships, and provided employees with cash and gift cards as bonuses.
+Such disbursements are not allowable uses of public funds, including local property taxes.
+Those disbursements came from a bank account that contained both public and non-public funds.
+Because the Society lacked procedures for tracking expenditures, however, the APA was unable to determine whether the purchases at issue were made with public monies.